dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 #### Fastp
 [Repository](https://github.com/OpenGene/fastp)

-Fastp is a comprehensive tool for processing fastq format files, offering features like adapter trimming, quality filtering, trimming by quality or specific positions, and filtering reads by minimum and maximum length.
+Fastp is a comprehensive tool for processing FASTQ format files, offering features like adapter trimming, quality filtering, trimming by quality or specific positions, and filtering reads by minimum and maximum length.

 Installation of Fastp can be done via Conda, along with commands to check its version and help documentation:
 ```bash